English at Central Primary School

 - Spelling practice following the national curriculum.

-- In Nursery-Year 2, a Phonics session following Letters and Sounds phonics progression individualised for our setting.
+- In Nursery-Year 1, a Phonics session following the Little Wandle Letters and Sounds Revised , which is a systematic and synthetic phonics programme.

 The English Curriculum includes a lot of cross-curricular links with foundation subjects.